apache/apisix/docs/en/latest/terminology/upstream.md

 You can learn more about health checks [here](../health-check.md).

-The examples below shows configurations which uses different `hash_on` types.
+The examples below show configurations that use different `hash_on` types.

 #### Consumer